ManishSahu53/3DReconstruction/README.md

 of this function.

 **Results**
-Result of *exif.py* will be *exif.json* file.
-It contains information about position, time of capture, width, height etc of the image.
+Result of *exif.py* will be *exif.json* file and *imagepair.json*. *Exif.json* contains information about
+position, time of capture, width, height etc of the image and *imagepair.json* contains neighbouring images name.
+For example - if number of neighbouring images is 9 then first name represents master image name and rest 9 images will be the neighbours of the master images.

 3. **extract_feature.py**